 In Texas, juvenile offenses are criminal acts committed by minors under the age of 17 that would be considered adult crimes if they were committed by someone over the age of 17.
 The Texas Juvenile Justice System works to hold minors accountable for their actions while simultaneously rehabilitating them and helping them become productive members of society.
 Under Texas law, juveniles can be charged with misdemeanors or felonies depending on the severity of their crime.

 Detention Hearing (Texas Family Code § 54.01)

 If your child has been taken into custody, our first opportunity to fight for your child's rights is the detention hearing.
-The law provides that if your child is not released previously, the court must hold a hearing no later than the second working day after the child is taken into custody.
-If your child was detained on a Friday or Saturday, then the hearing must take place on the first working day after your child is taken into custody.
+The law provides that if your child is not released previously, the court must hold a hearing by the second working day after the child is taken into custody.
+If your child was detained on a Friday or Saturday, the hearing must occur on the first working day after your child is taken into custody.
 The sole purpose of the hearing is to determine whether the government is allowed to continue to detain your child.

 At the end of the hearing, the court is required to release your child unless it finds: